Life (1999 film): Plot

-In 1997, at the Mississippi State Penitentiary, elderly convict Willie Long tells his friends' life story at their burial.
-Ray Gibson and Claude Banks, New Yorkers from different worlds, meet at a club called Spanky's in 1932.
-Ray, a small-time thief, picks Claude as a mark.
-Ray convinces club-owner Spanky to let him and Claude pay off their debt via boot-legging.
-Traveling south to buy Mississippi "hooch", they pay for the booze and enter a local bar.
-Ray loses his father's prized pocketwatch to card hustler Winston Hancock.
-Outside, racist sheriff Warren Pike kills Hancock, framing Ray and Claude.
+In 1997, at the Mississippi State Penitentiary, elderly convict Willie Long tells two inmates his friends' life stories at their burial.
+Ray Gibson and Claude Banks, vastly different New Yorkers, meet at the club Spanky's in 1932.
+Small-time thief Ray picks Claude as a mark in a bathroom, who had just been cleaned out by debt collectors.

+Ray convinces Spanky to allow them to pay off their debts via bootlegging in the South, where they experience racial actions and are denied service at Whites Only businesses.
+Buying Mississippi "hooch" down south, they stop in a local bar.
+Ray loses his father's prized pocket watch in a poker game to card hustler Winston Hancock, and Claude gets swindled by a woman.
+Outside, racist sheriff Warren Pike demands Hancock leave town and when Hancock struck Pike in the face, leaving a scar, Pike kills him and takes Ray's pocket watch, framing Ray and Claude.

-Ray and Claude are given life sentences, with hard labor at an infamous prison camp called Camp 8.
-They immediately run afoul of the guards, Sergeant Dillard and Hoppin' Bob, and also meet fellow inmates Jangle Leg (who makes a pass at Claude), Willie Long, Biscuit (another homosexual inmate, involved with Jangle Leg), Radio, Goldmouth (a bully who picks a fight with Ray), Cookie the chef, and Pokerface.
-Claude's cousin, an attorney, unsuccessfully appeals his conviction and seduces his girlfriend (who’s grown tired of Claude’s selfishness).
-With no chance at freedom, Claude and Ray break out, getting as far as Tallahatchie before being captured.
+Ray and Claude are given life sentences at the infamous hard labor Camp 8.
+They immediately clash with the guards and meet fellow inmates Jangle Leg (who hits on Claude), Willie Long, Biscuit (involved with Jangle Leg), Radio, Goldmouth (who picks a fight with Ray, but later befriends him), Cookie the chef, and Pokerface.

+Claude's attorney cousin loses his appeal, then seduces his girlfriend.
+With no chance at freedom, Claude and Ray break out, reaching Tallahatchie before being recaptured.

-In 1944, twelve years later, Claude and Ray meet young, mute inmate "Can't-Get-Right", a talented baseball player who is sighted by a Negro league scout who offers a pardon to play.
-Sensing opportunity, Ray and Claude introduce themselves as his handlers.
-Despite his talent, Can't-Get-Right is often distracted by Mae Rose, the daughter of Camp 8's superintendent Abernathy.
-After Mae Rose gives birth to a biracial boy, Abernathy demands to know who is the father.
-Various inmates simultaneously claim to be to confuse Abernathy and save Can't-Get-Right.
+12 years later, Claude and Ray meet young, mute inmate nicknamed "Can't-Get-Right", a talented baseball player scouted by a Negro league and offered a pardon to play.
+Sensing an opportunity for freedom, Ray and Claude introduce themselves as his handlers.

+Despite his talent, Camp 8's superintendent Abernathy's daughter Mae Rose often distracts Can't-Get-Right.
+After she gives birth to a mulatto boy, Abernathy demands to know who is the father.
+Various inmates claim to be, embarrassing him.
+All present laugh at him, so Abernathy quits on the spot.

-During a dance social, Biscuit confides to Ray that he is due for release but fears returning to his family because of his homosexuality.
-Despite Ray’s sincere encouragement to resume life on the outside, Biscuit instead commits suicide by crossing the gun line, much to the shock and heartache of the other inmates.
-Can't-Get-Right's release without Ray and Claude causes extreme frustration and a bitter falling out.
-Over the following years, Ray attempts several escapes alone unsuccessfully.
+At a dance social, Biscuit confides to Ray that he is due for release but fears his family will not accept his homosexuality.
+Despite Ray's sincere encouragement, Biscuit commits suicide by crossing the gun line, to the other inmates' shock and heartache.

+Can't-Get-Right is soon released without Ray and Claude, which causes extreme frustration and a bitter falling out between them, ending their friendship.
+Over the following years, Ray attempts several lone escapes unsuccessfully.